 1 person favorited this theater

-With John Pike as architect, the Carib was one of the most unusual atmospheric theatres ever built.
+With John Pike as architect, the Carib Theatre was one of the most unusual Atmospheric style theatres ever built.
 The walls and ceiling of the auditorium were designed to create the illusion of being under the Caribbean sea, looking up at the surface.
 The auditorium was also egg-shaped, with the front end shirred off to create a circular stage area, which was fully equipped for live performances in support of the movies.

-Sadly, in 1997, the interior of the Carib was totally destroyed in a fire that started in the ceiling.
+Sadly, in 1997, the interior of the Carib Theatre was totally destroyed in a fire that started in the ceiling.
 The exterior walls were saved, and now contain five cinemas operated by the Palace Amusement Company, Ltd.

 Just login to your account and subscribe to this theater